Reviews

 Temperature and heat dissipation

-We used two software’s, AIDA64 and FurMark to ascertain the performance of this notebook with respect to heat dissipation.
-The test also used a thermal imager to detect the surface temperature of the notebook.
-At a room temperature of 26°C, using this device for 30 minutes, the average CPU temperature stabilized at 65.2°C, and the GPU temperature stabilized at about 64°C.
+We used AIDA64 and FurMark to test the cooling performance of this laptop.
+The tests also used a thermal imager to check surface temperatures.
+The room temperature was 26°C, and after 30 minutes of using the device, the average CPU temperature stabilized at 65.2°C, and the GPU temperature stabilized at around 64°C.

-At this level, the keyboard and palm rest remained cool and the surface temperature is maintained at 40 ℃ around.
-This means that in very extreme cases, the surface temperature is only a little higher than our body temperature, which is almost imperceptible and will not cause discomfort.
+At these temperatures, the keyboard and palm rest remained cool, and the surface temperature stayed around 40°C. This means that in very extreme cases, the surface temperature is only a little higher than our body temperature, which is imperceptible and does not cause discomfort.

-The temperature control is still good and we can see that the ThinkPad T14 Gen 2 Ryzen Edition stabilizes at a power consumption of 23W under an extreme high-usage environment.
-Such low power consumption also provides a guarantee for its battery life.
+The temperature control is still good, and we can see that the ThinkPad T14 Gen 2 Ryzen Edition is stable at 23W in extremely high-use environments.
+This low power consumption also guarantees its battery life.

-Interestingly, the Lenovo ThinkPad T14 is designed to uniquely dissipate the temperature of the laptop.
-Looking at the images taken with the thermal imager, the heat is mainly concentrated near the air outlet on the right side of the T14 Gen 2 Ryzen version.
-This is a very good design because when using this laptop, the left palm is at the extreme of the left side but the right palm is just close to the middle of the keyboard.
-This means that there is a considerable distance between the palm and the area of the highest heat concentration.
-This ensures that the users do not experience any discomfort from the heat dissipation.
+According to the images taken by the thermal imager, the heat is mainly concentrated near the air vents on the right side of the T14 Gen 2 Ryzen version.
+This is a very good design because when using this laptop, the left palm is located on the far left side, while the right palm is just near the center of the keyboard.
+This means that there is a considerable distance between the palm and the area where the heat is most concentrated.
+This ensures that the user does not feel any discomfort due to heat dissipation.

 Also Read: Lenovo ThinkPad T14 Disassembly (RAM, M.2 SSD, 4G, 5G upgrade options)